-Notice Concerning the Supporting Opinion and Tender Recommendation Opinion for the Planned Commencement of the Tender Offer for Company Share Certificates by TK Co., Ltd. as part of the implementation of MBO, and capital participation by KKR Japan and JIC Capital, Ltd.
+Notice Concerning the Supporting Opinion and Tender Recommendation Opinion for the Commencement of the Tender Offer for Company Share Certificates by TK Co., Ltd. as part of the implementation of MBO, and capital participation by KKR Japan and JIC Capital, Ltd.

-Topcon Corporation (the "Company") hereby announces that, as stated below, regarding the tender offer (the "Tender Offer") based on the Financial Instruments and Exchange Act (Act No. 25 of 1948, including subsequent revisions) (the "Act") and related laws and regulations for the common shares of the Company (the "Company Shares"), the Share Options (as defined in "2.
+Topcon Corporation (the "Company") hereby announces that TK Co., Ltd. (the "Tender Offeror") has notified the Company of its intention to commence the tender offer (the "Tender Offer") on July 29, 2025 based on the Financial Instruments and Exchange Act (Act No. 25 of 1948, including subsequent revisions) (the "Act") and related laws and regulations for the common shares of the Company (the "Company Shares"), the Share Options (as defined in "2.
 Price of tender offer" below) and the ADRs (as defined in "2.
-Price of tender offer" below, and the Company Shares, the Share Options and the ADRs are hereinafter collectively referred to as the "Company Share Certificates") by TK Co., Ltd. (the "Tender Offeror") as part of the implementation of a so-called Management Buyout (MBO) (Note 1), the Company resolved at its board of directors meeting held today, as its current opinion, to express its opinion in support of the Tender Offer and recommend that the Company's shareholders and the holders of the Share Options (the "Share Option Holders") tender their shares and options in the Tender Offer and that the holders of the ADRs (the "ADR Holders") deliver their ADRs to the depositary bank in advance and receive the Company Shares related to the ADSs represented by the ADRs and tender the ADSs in the Tender Offer, if the Tender Offer commences.
-Furthermore, the above resolution of the board of directors of the

-Company was passed on the assumption that the Tender Offeror intends to purchase all of the Company Share Certificates through the Transaction (as defined in "(I) Outline of the Tender Offer" in "(2) Grounds and reasons for the opinion" in "3.
+Price of tender offer" below, and the Company Shares, the Share Options and the ADRs are hereinafter collectively referred to as the "Company Share Certificates") as part of the implementation of a so-called Management Buyout (MBO) (Note 1), which was previously announced in the Company's notice dated March 28, 2025, titled "Notice Concerning the Supporting Opinion and Tender Recommendation Opinion for the Planned Commencement of the Tender Offer for Company Share Certificates by TK Co., Ltd. as part of the implementation of MBO, and capital participation by KKR Japan and JIC Capital, Ltd." (including matters revised in the Company's notice dated April 16, 2025, titled "(Amendment) Partial Amendment to 'Notice Concerning the Supporting Opinion and Tender Recommendation Opinion for the Planned Commencement of the Tender Offer for Company Share Certificates by TK Co., Ltd. as part of the implementation of MBO, and capital participation by KKR Japan and JIC Capital, Ltd."").
+In response to such notice, the Company hereby announces that, at its board of directors meeting held today, after renewing its consideration on the Tender Offer, the Company resolved to express its opinion in support of the Tender Offer and to recommend that the Company's shareholders and the holders of the Share Options (the "Share Option Holders") tender their shares and options in the Tender Offer and that the holders of the ADRs (the "ADR Holders") deliver their ADRs to the depositary bank in advance and receive the Company Shares related to the ADSs represented by the ADRs and tender the ADSs in the Tender Offer.
+Furthermore, the above resolution of the board of directors of the Company was passed on the assumption that the Tender Offeror intends to purchase all of the Company Share Certificates through the Transaction (as defined in "(I) Outline of the Tender Offer" in "(2) Grounds and reasons for the opinion" in "3.
 Details of, and grounds and reasons for, the opinion on the Tender Offer") as described in ("(4) Expected delisting and reasons therefor" and "(5) Policy for organizational restructuring after the Tender Offer (matters relating to a so-called "Two-Step Acquisition")" in "3.
 Details of, and grounds and reasons for, the opinion on the Tender Offer" below) including the Tender Offer and that the Company Shares will be delisted.

-(Note 1) "Management Buyout (MBO)" generally refers to a tender offer in which the tender offeror is an officer of the target company (including a tender offer in which the offeror conducts a tender offer at the request of an officer of the target company and has common interests with the officer).
-(Securities Listing Regulations, Rule 441)
+(Note 1) "Management Buyout (MBO)" generally refers to a tender offer in which the tender offeror is an officer of the target company (including a tender offer in which the offeror conducts a tender offer at the request of an officer of the target company and has common interests with the officer) (Securities Listing Regulations, Regulation 441).
+This Tender Offer is subject to the "Matters to be Observed Pertaining to Disclosure of MBO, etc." set forth in Article 441 of the Securities Listing Regulations.